mcmpbell/firstsemester/README.md

-# Python3Stuff: This is a repository holding REALLY early code, first semester stuff; it may also later contain more complex and in depth Python 3 code, as I find it on my laptop or on Canvas
+# Python3Stuff: This is a repository holding REALLY early code; first semester stuff

 # fibonacciNumber